inca/zenarea/README.md

 ## Key Features

 * Vanilla JavaScript, no dependencies
+* Supports modern browsers and IE9
+* Designed with/for Browserify
-* Compatible with Browserify and RequireJS/AMD
+* Compatible with RequireJS/AMD
 * No custom/shadow elements — only textarea and you
+* Undo/redo friendly

 ## Install